lllludd/towards-secure-networks/Context 2: You are a person involved with other persons.md

   - We may come under targeted attack from Police.
   - Our actions now affect each other.
   - It is almost impossible to hide a network in the context of metadata, so we need to be careful what we give up in addition.
   - Good security culture means we shouldn't know what each other are trying to hide.
-We need broad understandings of what is safe, expected from one another, and what is unacceptable.
+We need broad understandings of, what is safe, expected from one another, and what is unacceptable.
   - Most attempts at security in activist circles are little more than snitch-jacketing and in-groups.
-  - We need to be agree on how we are to be safe so we can be dangerous together
+  - We need to agree on how we are to be safe so we can be dangerous together

 #### It is almost impossible to hide Networks.